EcstaticFly/CodeFrenzy/README.md

 - **Contest Fetching:** Fetching contest data every 2 hours via cron jobs.

 ### Page Interfaces

+#### AddSolution Page (Admin Only)
+- Allows admins to add YouTube solution links for past contests.
+- Accessible via a button on each contest card if the user is an admin.
+- Sends a POST request to `/api/contests/addSolution` to save the YouTube link.

 #### Home Page
 - Displays a list of contests.